 Your quiz questions can come in all shapes and sizes: multiple choice, open-ended, drag-n-drop, labeling, ordering, and a bunch of others.
 Why don’t you gain more perspectives with different question types rather than sticking to a single option and becoming too routine?
 Each questioning technique benefits both the educator and the learner in its own way.
 For this reason, a variety of quiz questions maximizes learning opportunities and assessment techniques.

-Also, as a note, avoid true-or-false questions as much as possible.
+Also, as a note, you’re recommended to avoid true-or-false questions as much as possible.
 They are easy to write, but at the same time, easy to respond as your learners have a 50/50 chance of guessing it right.

 Tip #3: Keep Questions Clear and Concise

 Quiz questions should be clear and concise.
 Why?
-What if I use a little trick to see whether learners “really” understand the content.
-Should I?
+What if I use a little trick to see whether learners “really” understand the content?
 The answer is NO.

 Do you want to reread a question one or several times before you can understand what to be asked?
 Is this a waste of time and an obvious trap of wording?
 Is this your learning objective?
 Frankly, you hate such types of questions, and so do learners.
 It should be the content that make your quiz questions difficult, not the wording.
 So, never try to trick your learners by making questions unclear.
 After all, quizzes are meant to measure learners’ understanding of the content, not your learners’ reading comprehension levels.